 It is thus far unknown whether any particular individual(s) were responsible for composing the written content of the peace declaration itself; although the mediaeval revival illumination and calligraphy were crafted by Cecily West (1897-1977), daughter of artist Joseph Walter West of Northwood, Middlesex.

-The Memorial itself – the beautiful leather binding and vellum pages with mediaeval illumination – was almost certainly produced at the then newly founded Gregynog Press, opened in 1922 by the Davies sisters of Llandinam, Gwendoline and Margaret.
-Their brother, David Davies, founded the Welsh League of Nations Union, and would go on to found Wales’ Temple of Peace and Health.
+The Memorial itself – the beautiful leather binding and vellum pages with mediaeval illumination – was produced between the Cardiff School of Arts and Crafts, and the (then newly founded) Gregynog Press, opened in 1922 by the Davies sisters of Llandinam, Gwendoline and Margaret.
+Their brother, David Davies, founded the Welsh League of Nations Union – and would go on to found Wales’ Temple of Peace and Health.
 Their story is beautifully told in Trevor Fishlock’s book, A Gift of Sunlight – the story of the Davies’ sisters of Gregynog by Gwasg Gomer.
 The Women’s Peace Memorial is of an identical style and materials to others produced by the Gregynog Press.

-A great Welsh Oak chest (below – engraving from WLNU Annual Report, 1926) was designed by Mr J. A. Hallam, in which to convey the enormous number of signature forms to be conveyed to America, with the intention that the chest be presented to the National Museum in Washington – today better known worldwide as the Smithsonian Institute.
+A great Welsh Oak chest (below – engraving from WLNU Annual Report, 1926) was designed by Welsh architect J. A. Hallam, in which to convey the enormous number of signature forms to be conveyed to America – with the intention that the chest be presented to the National Museum in Washington – today better known worldwide as the Smithsonian Institute.

-Following correspondence between WCIA and the Smithsonian in 2016, it was established that the chest is still held in the collections in Washington, and in 2018, Jill Evans MEP had the opportunity to visit and to witness the signature sheets still held within the chest.
+Following correspondence between peace campaigners and the Smithsonian in 2018, it was established that the chest is still held in the collections in Washington; and on February 26th 2019, Jill Evans MEP had the opportunity to visit and became the first Welsh woman this century to witness the reams of signature sheets still held within the chest.

 ‘Mrs Peter Hughes Griffiths’ – Chair of the Welsh League of Nations Union (WLNU – predecessor to WCIA)